zack-bitcoin/amoveo-docs/basics/finance_of_cryptocurrency.md

 For this example, the risk free interest rate is 4% and the goose lays one egg per year.

 The goose is worth as much as all of the eggs it will produce, but, this year's egg is worth 4% more to us than next year's egg.
 Because you can invest this year's egg and earn 4% interest.
-Similarly, next year's egg is worth 4% more than the egg that will be layed 2 years in the future.
+Similarly, next year's egg is worth 4% more than the egg that will be laid 2 years in the future.

 It is a geometric series!